 The ITC is a tax credit that can be taken for the purchase of specific types of business property.
+Although the ITC was eliminated by the Tax Reform Act of 1986, excess credit from previous years can be carried forward.
+Also, there are a few special situations in which the credit is still available.
+The credit must, however, be taken for the year in which the purchase was made, and it is limited by a maximum amount.
 Assets eligible to qualify for the ITC include business property, energy property, and rehabilitation property.